Atlas-OS/Atlas/playbook/Executables/AtlasModules/README.md

 # Sources
 Some of the Playbook contains binary executables.
 This file provides some verification for those files, by listing the SHA256 hashes, sources, and when each was last verified/checked.
 Hashes were collected using `Get-FileHash` in PowerShell.

-The root of the file paths listed here starts in `src\playbook\Executables`.
+The root of the file paths listed here starts in `playbook\Executables`.

 ### Multi-Choice